 Think of it like this: a great recipe needs the right ingredients and the right instructions.
 A few simple adjustments to your routine can make a world of difference, turning a good hair day into a great one.
 From how much you use to when you apply it, these small details are key to fighting frizz effectively.
 We’ll walk through how to tailor the application to your hair type and how to layer your cream with other products for a flawless finish.
 With the right approach, you can create a simple, repeatable routine that keeps your hair looking its best, no matter the weather.

-Application Tips for Your Hair Type
+Tailor Your Application to Your Hair Type

 A golden rule for applying anti-frizz cream is to start with clean, damp hair.
 After washing, gently towel-dry your hair so it’s not sopping wet.
 Then, dispense a small amount of cream—start with a dime-sized dollop, you can always add more—into your palm.
 Rub your hands together and begin applying the product from the ends of your hair, working your way up toward the mid-lengths.
 This method targets the driest parts of your hair first, which are often the most prone to frizz.
 Avoid applying too much product near your roots, as this can weigh your hair down.
 For a quick fix between washes, you can also use a tiny amount on dry hair to tame flyaways and add a bit of moisture.